RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br>

 <b>Researchers:</b><br>
-We welcome Researchers to work with this Data on Amber Heard to create Blueprints on how Bots and Disinformation/Influence Operations work.
+<b>We welcome Researchers to work with this Data on Amber Heard to create Blueprints on how Bots and Disinformation/Influence Operations work. </b>
 <br>Please ask to collaborate with us for access to data.